goldshtn/linux-tracing-workshop/node-memleak.md

 As you see, working with `llnode` to analyze V8 memory leaks is quite painful.
 You can only look at individual objects (there are no summaries), there's no way to see the retained size of an object, and the whole experience relies on a text-based interface, which is often unusable when there is a very large number of objects and types.

-Open the [app.js](nodey/app.js) file, and add the following line in the requiress section:
+Open the [app.js](nodey/app.js) file, and add the following line in the requires section:

 ```javascript
 var heapdump = require('heapdump');